Fluctuations of linear statistics for Gaussian perturbations of the lattice $\mathbb{Z}^d$: Abstract

 \section{Abstract}

 We study the point process $W$ in $\bR^d$ obtained by adding an independent Gaussian vector to each point in $\bZ^d$.
-Our main concern is the asymptotic size of fluctuations of the linear statistics, defined as
+Our main concern is the asymptotic size of fluctuations of the linear statistics in the large volume limit, defined as

 where $h\in \left(L^1\cap L^2\right)(\mathbb{R}^d)$ is a test function and $R\to \infty$.
 We will also consider the stationary counter-part of the process $W$, obtained by adding to all perturbations a random vector which is uniformly distributed on $[0,1]^d$ and is independent of all the Gaussians.
-We focus on two main examples of interest, when the test function $h$ is either smooth or is an indicator function of a convex set with a nice boundary.
+We focus on two main examples of interest, when the test function $h$ is either smooth or is an indicator function of a convex set with a smooth boundary whose curvature does not vanish.